atmeshwar-classic/bookshop/README.md

 ## Data

-For now, create a json file named *books.json* inside domain/books and read all the books from there and display it on the page.
+For now, create a json file named *books.ts* inside domain/books and read all the books from it inside the async thunk and display it on the page.

 We would add apis in the future.